 Central region - Podgorica, Cetinje, Golubovci and Danilovgrad

 Coastal Mates - Budva, Herceg Novi, Kotor and Tivat

 Together for North - Andrijevica and Berane

 Together Nikšić and Plužine - Nikšić and Plužine.

-List of NGOs grants can be downloaded here.
+List of NGOs grants from the First Public Call can be downloaded here.

 ReLOaD2 will achieve the following results in 63 local governments in the Western Balkans: